deepseapenguin/one_hand_progress_controller/README.md

 ## Flutter one hand progress controller

-Progress controller widget that represent in quarter circle design for one handed usage. \
+Progress controller widget that represent in quarter circle design for one handed usage.
+Support both hand. \
 Currently is more in a demo version to show how it looks like, not very customizable, will update soon. \
 Open an issue if you have any feature request.